 What areas of your website provide the most opportunity for retention

-A retention strategy should be entirely customized to your brand and its customers.
-The page you focus on will depend on where you see the best opportunity to drive these long-term relationships.
+A retention strategy should be entirely customised to your brand and its customers.
+The page you focus on will depend on where you see the best opportunity to drive these long-term relationships and prevent customer churn.

 Erin DeCesaris, the eCommerce Growth Strategist at Fuel Made, uses data to find these opportunities.
 Here’s her advice: